GeorgePimpleton/cpp_misc_files/README.md

 These files were originally created for my own use, as learning projects.
 They were not created to share.
 If you find the files and examples useful let me know; if you find better ways to craft the code really do let me know!

+The file(s) are provided as-is, no warranty or suitability for use is even implied.

 ## Warning

 The .cppm module interface files require using C++20 (or later) as your language standard.
 Currently (11 December 2022) there is only one compiler/IDE that can use modules: Visual Studio 2022.
 Module support is still iffy for other compiler suites, though that is gradually changing.